Criminal Justice (CRIJ)

 CRIJ 7389.
 Advanced Statistics II.
 3 Hours.

-Survey of reliability analysis, loglinear, and logit loglinear analysis, nonlinear, weighted and two stage least-squares regression, probit analysis, survival analysis and Cox regression.
+Students engage in a survey of reliability analysis, loglinear, and logit loglinear analysis, nonlinear, weighted and two stage least-squares regression, probit analysis, survival analysis and Cox regression.

 Prerequisite: CRIJ 7434.